 What the Bible says about sexual sin

 Paul says here, among other things, that those who are sexually immoral will not inherit the kingdom of God.
-The kingdom of God in this verse refers to final, eternal salvation.
+The kingdom of God in this passage refers to final, eternal salvation.
 And according to the Bible, sexual relations should only happen within marriage (Gen 2:24; 1 Cor 7:9; Heb 13:4).

 In other words, one of the things Paul is saying in this passage is that those who unrepentantly have sex outside marriage are on track for hell.